bbauska/W3Cx-3of5/README.md

 However, there is a way to simplify this =\> 2D geometric transformations!

-### Geometric transformations: changing the coordinate system
+<h4>Geometric transformations: changing the coordinate system

 The idea behind 2D transformations is that instead of modifying all the coordinates passed as parameters to each call to drawing methods like fillRect(\...), we will keep all the drawing code \"as is\".
 For example, if the monster of our previous example was drawn at (0, 0), we could just translate (or rotate, or scale) the original coordinate system.